CodeYourFuture/CYF-Group-Projects/readme.md

 - [Budget Management](https://github.com/CodeYourFuture/group-project-jsf-payments) - Implement a budget management tool.
 - [Time Management](https://github.com/CodeYourFuture/group-project-jsf-time) - Implement a time management tool.

+### JavaScript DOM

+These projects can be completed using JavaScript client-side fundamentals such as `fetch` and DOM manipulation, without any third-party libraries.

+- [Payments](https://github.com/CodeYourFuture/group-project-dom-payments) - Implement a payments tracking tool.

 ### Server-less projects

 These projects can be completed without waiting for students to learn about React, Node or DB.